Skip to main content

 where F: Fn(&Self, &TreeIter, &TreeIter) -> Ordering + 'static,

-Sets the default comparison function used when sorting to be @sort_func.
-If the current sort column id of @self is GTK_TREE_SORTABLE_DEFAULT_SORT_COLUMN_ID, then the model will sort using this function.
+t go back to the default state.
+In this case, when the current sort column id of @self is GTK_TREE_SORTABLE_DEFAULT_SORT_COLUMN_ID, the model will be unsorted.
 Read more

 fn set_sort_func<F>(&self, sort_column_id: SortColumn, sort_func: F)